ChristopherLajoie/PMC_CapCarbone/doc/plc-architecture.md

 ### 3.2 Linear actuator control (FB_LinearActuator)

-`FB_LinearActuator` implements a robust state machine for controlling pneumatic cylinders and linear drives.
+`FB_LinearActuator` implements a robust state machine for controlling linear electric motors.
 Unlike the stepper block, this FB relies on discrete boolean logic, edge detection, and timing rather than MC2 motion commands.

 **Dynamic Configuration**
 The block automatically categorizes the actuator behavior by inspecting the `pActuator^.sName` string during initialization (`FB_Init`):

-* **GUI (Guillotine/Coupolas):** Identified by names containing 'HeatExCoupola' or 'RegenCoupola'.
+* **GUI (Guillotine):** Identified by names containing 'HeatExCoupola' or 'RegenCoupola'.
 These actuators utilize intermediate sensors (`Prox2`, `Prox3`) and specific speed control outputs to slow down movement at specific points.
 * **CMP (Compressor):** Identified by names containing 'Compressor'.
-These require strict position validation and treat unexpected intermediate signals as errors.
+These require strict position validation.
 * **Basic:** Any actuator not identified as GUI or CMP.
-These follow standard Extend/Retract logic with end-of-travel sensors only[cite: 29].
+These follow standard Extend/Retract logic with end-of-travel sensors only.

 **State Machine & Motion Methods**
 The block manages `eState` (`ENUM_LinearActuatorState`) through three primary methods: